- Alternative Character Interpretation

 - The Scrappy: Good luck finding anyone who likes Joan for being completely uncaring to her husband's predicament and never acknowledging that her not taking action has contributed to her husband's death.
 Burning his abuse memoir gives this extra points.
 Even after she goes through the loss of her husband and when Isaiah tries to attack her, there is still no sympathy.

-- Squick: Isaiah's actions towards his father.
+- Squick: Isaiah's actions towards his father, full-send.

 - True Art Is Angsty: The short's twisted premise along with the sympathetic depiction of sexual abuse victim brought many people's attention, and brought the young director Ari Aster in a spotlight.